Best Places to Retire in Asia in 2025

 Indonesia

-As of August 2023, Indonesia now offers a five-year Retirement Visa for individuals over 60 years old.
+As of August 2023, Indonesia offers a five-year Retirement Visa for individuals over 60 years old.

 If you don’t have US$50,000 in savings, you can apply for an Indonesian retirement visa with proof of a pension fund of US$3,000 monthly.
 However, your visa will only be valid for one year, and you’ll have to renew it yearly (for up to five years).

-Best Places to Retire in Asia – FAQs
+Best Countries to Retire in Asia: FAQs

 Singapore is considered the safest country in Asia.
 Retirees moving to Singapore can enjoy low crime rates, efficient public services and a stable government.

-Malaysia is great for expats interested in a diverse culture and English-speaking locals but it’s difficult to overlook the attractions of Thailand, Singapore, Vietnam and Indonesia.
+Malaysia is great for expats interested in a diverse culture and English-speaking locals, but it’s difficult to overlook the attractions of Thailand, Singapore, Vietnam and Indonesia.

 Vietnam is the most affordable, making it ideal for budget-conscious retirees.

-How to Know if Retiring in Asia is Right for You
+Is Retiring in Asia Right for You?

 So, how do you know if retiring in Asia is right for you?